A vision in wood and glass, the 1940s Rodney Walker-designed Asher Residence in Sherman Oaks, California is up for sale.

 The Case Study House work struck a chord with the ‘arts-oriented’ and ‘forward-looking’ Ashers who hired Rodney Walker to build their family home in the spirit of the Case Study work.
 Probably a brave step at the time.

 There is so much to catch the eye here, from the bold exterior to the lovingly-preserved interior.
 At least, I presume it has been preserved.
 There is a hint of the 1960s in terms of some fixtures and fittings, some of which are likely to be reproductions to fit in with the surroundings.
 But the majority of what you see here looks to be from the original era.

 The flexible living space is packed with period details you would struggle to recreate.
 Those wooden walls are stunning, as is the feature fireplace, the fitted furnishings, the staircase, the amazing bedrooms areas, a dream of an office, a hip bathroom space and what looks to be the original kitchen space too.
-All with the occasional modern update for modern-era living.
+All with the occasional contemporary update for modern-era living.